Cheap Places to Visit in Uganda (Budget-Friendly Destinations)

 Makerere University in the years after Uganda’s independence became the focal point for the literary activity that was central to African nationalist culture.
 Many prominent African writers were at one time in Makerere University during their writing and academic careers.

 The University was also the educational point for most of the post-independence African leaders.
 At a visit to the University, you are taken to different spots that define this mighty institution and as well you learn a lot from the people within the University.

 Baha’i temple found on the Kikaaya hill is the mother temple of the Baha’i faith in Africa sitting on 52 acres of land.
 Completed in January 1961, Baha’i Temple has received hundreds of visitors as its open to them daily between 9:00 am to 5:00 pm.

-When visiting the Temple wear an attire suitable for a spiritual place of worship.
-The Temple is a unique architectural master piece which is unique with a wide beautiful compound.
+When visiting the Temple wear attire suitable for a spiritual place of worship.
+The Temple is a unique architectural masterpiece which is unique with a wide beautiful compound.
 You can take pictures from outside the Temple with it in the background but it’s not allowed to take photos of the interior.
-If you love to know about religion, Baha’i Temple shouldn’t miss on your list while visiting Kampala.
+If you love to know about religion, Baha’i Temple shouldn’t miss your list while visiting Kampala.

 With over 50 tribes in Uganda, all cultures and traditions are represented in the Uganda museum and here you will learn a lot about the people of Uganda.
-The Uganda museum is one stop hub just a few kilometers from the city Centre where you can learn about Uganda and her diversity.
+The Uganda Museum is a one-stop hub just a few kilometers from the city Centre where you can learn about Uganda and its diversity.

-In the museum is a representation of each culture or traditions in Uganda that portray the social, economic and political way of life.
+The museum is a representation of each culture or tradition in Uganda that portrays the social, economic, and political way of life.
 Uganda’s period of colonization and pre-independence events are depicted at the Uganda museum where a guide takes you through everything in the place.

 Places to visit in Entebbe